 Just like note-taking is important, writing regularly – and especially writing every day – should be your ultimate goal.
 Nevertheless, don’t ever confuse taking notes and writing.
 Those are two different actions (or processes) that will help you properly prepare for your online studying in terms of language.

 Just like with reading, it is crucial that you create a schedule for yourself that you will strive to stick to.
 If you write every day (and if you do it several times per day), you will not only develop a habit, but you will also practice your language skills and increase your level gradually.

 Consider starting a diary in the language that you are learning.
 You will be able to talk about everyday topics and write about your thoughts at the same time.
 Besides, this will also motivate you to discover new words that you want to use.

 #6 Choose the Most Important Vocabulary

 Sometimes, you will realize that you are potentially learning too many things at the same time.
 Sure, you need those extra words because the bigger your vocabulary is, the better.
 However, it is important to slow down and learn one thing at a time rather than everything at once.

 Try to choose the most important vocabulary and sort out which words and phrases are the ones you need at your current level.
 Leave the more complex vocabulary for later when you reach a higher level of knowledge.

 Last but not least, try to spend time with other native speakers and have conversations with them.
 This will stimulate you to talk more and you will be able to actually have a real experience with the language.

 If you don’t know anyone in real life, find someone online and text with them or even have video calls if you can.
 There are also special apps that can connect you with native speakers for language exchange.

-All in all, each of these tips will help you learn a language much better and increase your level of knowledge.
-Once you do so, you will be way more prepared for online studying and will be able to successfully complete your courses.
+All in all, each of these tips will help you learn a language much better and increase your knowledge level.
+Once you do so, you will be way more prepared for online studying and will be able to complete your courses.